 • Monitoring of drug therapy

-In addition, a small blood count is also often ordered for differential diagnosis when non-specific symptoms are present.
-This is the case, for example, when the patient complains of recurring or permanent tiredness, lack of motivation, shortness of breath, exhaustion, headaches, difficulty concentrating, sleep disorders, loss of appetite or dizziness.
-A full blood count, on the other hand, is ordered when an infection is suspected, as the various leukocytes are examined in this context.
+In addition, a small blood count is often ordered for differential diagnosis when nonspecific symptoms are present.
+This is the case, for example, when the patient complains of recurring or persistent fatigue, lack of drive, shortness of breath, exhaustion, headaches, concentration problems, sleep disorders, loss of appetite, or dizziness.
+A complete blood count, on the other hand, is prescribed when there is a suspicion of an infection, as the different leukocytes are examined in this context.

-A complete blood count gives the doctor an overview of the number of individual blood cells.
-This standard test measures the red blood cells (erythrocytes), the white blood cells (leukocytes) and the platelets (thrombocytes).
-In addition, other laboratory values (MCV, MCHC and MCH) are measured by the proportion of red blood pigments ( hemoglobin ) and the volume proportion of red blood cells (hematocrit).
+A small blood count provides the doctor with an overview of the number of individual blood cells.
+In this standard examination, the red blood cells (erythrocytes), white blood cells (leukocytes), and platelets (thrombocytes) are measured.
+Additionally, other laboratory values (MCV, MCHC, and MCH) are measured by the proportion of red blood pigments (hemoglobin) and the volume proportion of red blood cells (hematocrit).

 Ery or RBC: